PoisotLab/ms_metaweb_transfer/README.md

 easily transferable.
 Specifically, we use RDPG to create a number of latent variables that can be combined into an approximation of the network adjacency matrix.
-RDPG results are known to have strong phylogenetic signal, and to capture the evolutionary backbone of food webs [@DallaRiva2016ExpEvo].
+RDPG results are known to have strong phylogenetic signal, and to capture the evolutionary backbone of food webs [@DallaRiva2016ExpEvo]; in other words, the latent variables of an RDPG can be mapped onto a phylogenetic tree, and phylogenetically close predators should share phylogenetically close preys.
 In addition, recent advances show that the latent variables produced this way can be used to predict *de novo* network edges.
 Interstingly, the latent variables do not need to be prouced by decomposing the network itself; in a recent contribution, @Runghen2021ExpNod show that deep artificial neural networks are able to reconstruct the left and right subspaces of an RDPG, in order to predict human movement networks from individual/location metadata.
 This is an exciting opportunity, as it opens up the possibility of using additional predictors.

 The latent variables are created by performing a truncated Singular Value Decomposition (t-SVD) on the adjacency matrix.
 SVD is an appropriate embedding